Deleting Built-in Client Roles

 Without Remote State

 Behavior: 1. keycloak-config-cli attempts to sync the roles list exactly 2.
 Custom roles not in the config may be removed 3.
-Built-in roles still cannot be deleted and remain in Keycloak
+Built-in roles still will not be deleted by the CLI and remain in Keycloak

 Common Pitfalls